 A Call for Ethical Clarity

 Yoga teachers are not therapists, and they should not attempt to be.
 When they do, the people who trust them bear the cost.
-My hope is that this case prompts the broader yoga community to pause, reflect, and recommit to ethical practice out of duty and care for the students who place their wellbeing in our hands.
+My hope is that this case encourages the broader yoga community to pause, reflect and recommit to ethical practice out of professional duty and care for the students who place their wellbeing in our hands.